Govindkm/TATSSB/README.md

 Before running please make sure you install all the requirements.

 # How to use
-After installing all the requirements run file 'slideshow.py' Make sure you have images in the images folder
+After installing all the requirements run file 'slideshow.py' or windows users can directly use the 'slideshow.exe' file to run on the machine directly.
+Make sure you have images in the images folder

 To change the delay time use variables in the 'slideshow.py' files